- What is cancer?

 Incidence and mortality

-More than 2300 new cases of bladder cancer were diagnosed in Australia in 2009.
-It is much more common in men - the risk of bladder cancer by age 85 is 1 in 43 for men, compared to 1 in 148 for women.
+In 2010, 2459 new cases of bladder cancer were diagnosed in Australia.
+It is much more common in men - the risk of bladder cancer by age 85 is 1 in 41 for men, compared to 1 in 152 for women.

 No screening test is routinely used for bladder cancer.